apes-suite/aotus/README.md

 http://www.lua.org/license.html.

 ---

-Copyright (C) 2011-2013 German Research School for Simulation Sciences GmbH,
+Copyright (C) 2011-2023
-                        Aachen and others.
-              2014-2018 University of Siegen.
+See individual files for the respective contributors and copyright holders.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal